Couplings and quantitative contraction rates for Langevin dynamics

-We first explain the idea behind the construction of the coupling in an informal way.
+We first explain the construction of the coupling briefly, see Section \ref{sec:coupling} for full details.
 Suppose that $((X_t,V_t),(X'_t,V'_t))$ is an arbitrary coupling of two solutions of the Langevin equation \eqref{Langevin} driven by Brownian motions $(B_t)$ and $(B'_t)$.
 Then the difference process $(Z_t,W_t)=(X_t-X'_t, V_t-V'_t)$ satisfies the stochastic differential equation

 Introducing the new coordinates $Q_t=Z_t+\gamma^{-1}W_t$, the system takes the form